Worship and You:

 St. Cyril of Jerusalem sums up the situation like this: “Holy are the gifts presented, having received the visitation of the Holy Spirit; holy are you also, having been deemed worthy of the Holy Spirit; the holy things therefore correspond to the holy persons.
 Then you say, ‘One is Holy, One is the Lord, Jesus Christ.’
 For One is truly holy, by nature holy; we too are holy, but not by nature, only by participation, and discipline, and prayer.”

-We’ve now reached the high point of the Divine Liturgy; we eagerly anticipate receiving our Lord in Holy Communion, and burst forth in a joyful hymn of praise (taken from Psalm 148:1 (OSB)).
+We’ve now reached the pinnacle of the Divine Liturgy; we eagerly anticipate receiving our Lord in Holy Communion, and burst forth in a joyful hymn of praise (taken from Psalm 148:1 (OSB)).
 Traditionally, before the clergy commune the priest makes a powerful statement of faith—in many churches today the people also make this statement (in some churches, doing so after proclaiming Psalm 117:26 (OSB)—see below).
-Just as we did when reciting the Nicene Creed, we again say “I believe” in this statement: before receiving the Body and Blood of our Lord, each of us must personally acknowledge and proclaim our reliance upon Him.
+Just as we did when reciting the Nicene Creed, we again use the singular “I believe” in this statement: before receiving the Body and Blood of our Lord, each of us must personally acknowledge and proclaim our reliance upon Him.

 St. Symeon the New Theologian gives us this moving summary of this prayer, “How can I, the unworthy one, enter the radiance of the saints…But, O Lord, purify the stains of my soul and save me, for You are the Lover of mankind.
 Master, Lover of mankind, Lord Jesus Christ my God, may these holy things not be for my condemnation, for I am unworthy.
 May they be for me a cleansing, sanctification of both soul and body and for assurance of the life and kingdom to come: for it is good for me to cling to God and to place my hope of salvation in the Lord.”